Scatter Feeding Dogs: A Step-by-Step Guide To Our Favourite Calm Enrichment Activity!

 You can scatter feed on a short lawn as a slow-feeding activity, but it won’t provide the same amount of mental stimulation and have the same calming effect as a true sniffing session.

 My spaniel typically spends at least 20 minutes foraging his food – I would aim for this as the minimum.
-So you will need to experiment with the size of the area you scatter across.
+Generally, I aim for 30-45 minutes.
+Experiment with the size of the area you scatter across.

 The bigger the area, the longer it will take your dog to find the food.